yarnJ/reach-react-template/README.md

 # Reach React Template

+This repository has many tools that you can use in your Reach projects, such as connect wallet button, faucet modals and a simple framework to build your own websites.

+Or you can just tweak the files in the participant folder and the routes in App.js to configure the already working site for your needs.

+Project uses React Hooks and Context for state management and Bootstrap for styling.

 ## Instructions
 * Node.js must be installed in your system.
 * After cloning the project with `$ git clone https://github.com/Zetsuboii/reach-react-template.git; cd reach-react-template`